 Most Illinois divorces end in settlement – some sooner than others.
 A pretrial conference can be a valuable tool in helping a case settle before parties have wasted a bunch of money and time.

-What is the purpose of a pretrial conference?
+What is the purpose of a pretrial conference in an Illinois divorce?

 The main purpose of a pretrial conference is for the judge to hear the basic facts of a case and to recommend a settlement that will allow the parties to avoid a trial.